51 Comments

 Expand full comment

-And done by some of the same people who did Free to Choose (the television version).
+And done by some of the same people who did the Free to Choose television series.

 Expand full comment